bsquizz/ocdeployer/README.md

 5. Add your service folder name to the base `_cfg.yml` in the `templates` directory.
 Remember that the `deploy_order` specifies the order in which each service set is deployed.
 So if your service set depends upon other services being deployed first, order it appropriately!

-6. Run `ocdeployer -l` and you should see your new component listed as a deployable service set.
+6. Run `ocdeployer list-sets` and you should see your new component listed as a deployable service set.

 ### Custom Deploy Logic